ProsperWorks/redis-ick/README.md

 # Redis::Ick An Indexing Queue ![TravisCI](https://travis-ci.org/ProsperWorks/redis-ick.svg?branch=master)

-Redis::Ick implements a priority queue in Redis with two-phase commit and write-folding.
+Redis::Ick implements a priority queue in Redis which supports:

+* multiple producers
+* write-folding
+* two-phase commit for a single consumer

+Icks solve a variety of race condition and starvation issues which can arise between the producers and the consumer.

 Icks are similar to (and built from) Redis sorted sets, and are well-suited for dirty lists in data sync systems.